 The University of Notre Dame seeks to be a preeminent research university with a distinctive Catholic character and an unsurpassed commitment to undergraduate and post-baccalaureate education, aims that provide the foundation for its academic mission.

-Notre Dame has had four provosts since establishing the position in 1970: Rev. James Burtchaell, C.S.C.
-(1970–1977), Timothy O’Meara (1978–1996), Nathan Hatch (1996–2005), and Tom Burish (2005–2020), Marie Lynn Miranda (2020–2021), and John T. McGreevy (2022-present).
+Notre Dame has had six provosts since establishing the position in 1970: Rev. James Burtchaell, C.S.C.
+(1970–1977), Timothy O’Meara (1978–1996), Nathan Hatch (1996–2005), Tom Burish (2005–2020), Marie Lynn Miranda (2020–2021), and John T. McGreevy (2022-present).